wavemaker/docs/docs/apis-and-services/apis/importing-apis/overview.md

 ---
-last_update: { author: "Author Name" }
+last_update: { author: "Priyanka Bhadri" }
 ---

 # Overview

 Web services enable communication between different software systems across a network using standardized protocols.
-WaveMaker makes it easy to bring external web services into your application and work with them through **Variables** that can be bound to UI widgets for rendering dynamic data.
+WaveMaker makes it easy to bring external web services into your application and work with them through **Variables** that can be bound to UI components for rendering dynamic data.
 Web services typically use HTTP or TCP protocols and exchange data in JSON, XML, or other formats.

 ---